-After close to a month at Disney World in the last year (and ten Disney World Resorts stays) I’ve come to appreciate staying on site.
+After close to a month at Disney World in the last year (and over ten Disney World Resorts stays) I’ve come to appreciate staying on site.
 Between extra magic hours, extravagant theming, amazing customer service and surprises even after you get home I understand the value of paying extra for on-site hotel stays.
 I also know there are SO many Disney World Resort reviews about there.

-However, WHICH Disney World Resort you pick will largely determine how much value you get for the extra cost.
+WHICH Disney World Resort you pick will largely determine how much value you get for the extra cost.
 I visited this topic a year ago and have more hotels to add to my list of places to avoid.
 With that in mind I have written many Disney World Resort Reviews and now present eight Disney World Resorts that I DON’T recommend: